 It can be challenging to explain what happened or describe the vehicle when you’re in pain or shock from the accident.

-In these situations, the police will do their best to find the driver, but the case may go cold due to a lack of leads.
+In these situations, the police will make every effort to find the driver, but the case may go cold due to a lack of leads.
 Detectives often have multiple cases and limited time to spend on each one – if there is no new information, they have to work on something else.

 For this reason, we often have our investigative team look into the accident as well.
 Sometimes, our skilled investigators find additional evidence to help the police make an arrest, such as a video of the crash or a witness who wasn’t interviewed at the scene.